florian-vuillemot/weblodge/docs/source/tutorial.rst

    $ cat requirements.txt
    Flask

-You can deploy this application by executing the following commands in a terminal:
+You can :ref:`deploy` this application by executing the following commands in a terminal:

 .. code-block:: console